ViLsonCake/Scrap-Codewars-kyu/README.md

 + Language
 + Difficulty

-You can choose a difficulty from 1 to 8 (as in the original) But the choice of languages is more sparse, to choose from:
+You can choose a difficulty from 1 to 8 (as in the original).
+But the choice of languages is more sparse, to choose from:
 + C++
 + C#